Recycling Equipment Maker Crushes Sales with IT Infrastructure Upgrade

 If you’ve ever seen a video of a car being shredded for recyclable scrap, then you are familiar with the large equipment Bowe Machine Company manufactures.
 Founded in 1956 by Bill Bowe, the company supplies half of America’s scrapyards and makes machine parts for companies like John Deere.
 The Bettendorf, Iowa, company’s rotors can pick apart an automobile in 30 seconds and nearly 1,000 vehicles over the course of an eight-hour shift.

-When Jeff Hassel arrived as CFO at Bowe in 2014, he knew of Bowe’s strong manufacturing reputation, but when he conducted an IT assessment, “sirens went off right away.”
+When Jeff Hassel arrived as CFO at Bowe Machine Company in 2014, he knew of Bowe’s strong manufacturing reputation, but when he conducted an IT assessment, “sirens went off right away.”
 Its enterprise resource planning (ERP) system ran on servers that, inexplicably, were not being backed up.
 “Everything we had—emails, drawings, our file system—was on these servers.
 You were one event from losing your information.
 You lose information, you can’t function,” says Hassel.

-With only a single IT guy in-house, however, Bowe turned to RK Dixon, a Xerox Business Solutions company, for help.
-“During discovery we pointed out outdated infrastructure and operating systems, which was a security risk,” says Don Godke, senior account executive at Xerox IT Services.
+With only a single IT guy in-house, Bowe turned to RK Dixon, a Xerox Business Solutions company, for help.
+“During discovery, we pointed out outdated infrastructure and operating systems, which was a security risk,” says Don Godke, senior account executive at Xerox IT Services.
 “Their backups needed to be sent off-site.”

-Bowe’s new network also led to greater employee productivity.
-With its connectivity issues resolved, Bowie has switched to electronic record-keeping, and the person once tasked with the busywork of entering staff hours can now focus on customer service.
+Bowe’s new network has also led to greater employee productivity.
+With its connectivity issues resolved, Bowe has switched to electronic record-keeping, and the person once tasked with the busywork of entering staff hours can now focus on customer service.

 In addition to building rotors, Bowe rebuilds them.
 When a rotor comes back into the shop, an engineering assessment is done.
 If there is any kind of engineering that can make that rotor stronger, that happens then.
 “From the standpoint of sharing engineering results inside and outside the company, upgraded tech makes that process more efficient,” says Hassel.
 “If you have the IT infrastructure, you’re better able to utilize the software [like data sharing] that sits on there.
 If you don’t, then it’s hard to use that as a tool.”